edmarjames/e-commerce-api/README.md

     - The source here, refers to the image url.

     - If the admin wants to add multiple products at the same time.
-You may wrap your request body with square brackets.
+He/she wrap your request body with square brackets.
 Please refer to the snippet below.

         ```
 	    [